 Travel time: 2 hours 14 minutes by train then 3 hours by boat

 Sit back and relax as you travel in comfort from the Canton of Ticino to Lucerne in Central Switzerland.

 After a panoramic train ride from Lugano to Fluelen across impressive bridges and through various tunnels, you’ll board an historic paddle steamer or a modern motor boat for a relaxing three hour cruise to Lucerne.

 Your journey on the Gotthard Panorama Express includes views of the three castles of Bellinzona, the church of San Nicolao in Giornico, the baroque church of Wassen and Tell’s Chapel on the Tellsplatte.

-NOTE: The Gotthard Panorama Express operates daily except Mondays from 19 April to 20 October, 2019.
+NOTE: The Gotthard Panorama Express operates daily except Mondays from mid-April to mid-October.
 During the winter season, the Gotthard Panorama Express does not operate but you can still make the journey on the Gotthard Panoramic route by changing trains at Erstfeld.

 Day 14 – Lucerne to Zurich